Ananth Dodabalapur: Awards and recognition

 He is a Fellow of the National Academy of Inventors and Institute of Electrical and Electronics Engineers and was a Distinguished Lecturer of the IEEE.
 He was listed in Who's Who in America and Who's who in Science and Engineering.
 He is a recipient of the 2002 National Award for Team Innovation from the American Chemical Society.
 His work on Organic Transistors has been listed in a compilation of key achievements in Electronics for the 20th century National Academy of Engineering#Greatest Engineering Achievements of the 20th Century in the category of Electronics.
 He has also made pioneering contributions to the fields of Organic LEDs and Photonic Crystal Lasers.
 In March 2007, he was conferred honorary citizenship of the City of Harrisburg, Pennsylvania.

 Personal and Family

 Dodabalapur was born in Bangalore, India and attended Bishop Cotton Boys' School in Bangalore, Indian Institute of Technology Madras (where he received his bachelor's degree in Electrical Engineering), and University of Texas at Austin, where he obtained his Ph.D. degree in Electrical Engineering in 1990.
+He has received distinguished alumni awards from his alma maters Bishop Cotton Boys' School, Bangalore (in 2021), and his undergraduate institution, IIT Madras (in 2026).

 Ananth Dodabalapur is married to Rati Chitnis Dodabalapur and has two children.